muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 That is the practical entry point.

-At the same time, the long-range direction is larger:
+At the same time, the long-range direction is larger.

-the same family grammar appears capable of absorbing more general failures in coordination, institutions, coherence, collective pressure, and structural breakdown.
+The same family grammar appears capable of absorbing more general failures in:

-The current state should therefore be read like this:
+* coordination
+* institutions
+* coherence
+* collective pressure
+* structural breakdown

+The correct reading is:

 > **AI Troubleshooting Atlas is the first validated operational surface.**
-> **A broader complex-system or civilization-scale debug grammar is the next bridge, not a marketing shortcut.**
+> **A broader complex-system bridge is the next step, not a marketing shortcut.**

-This distinction matters, and it is intentional.
+That distinction matters, and it is intentional.

 ---